dapr/java-sdk/README.md

     * When building a new instance of [DaprClient](https://dapr.github.io/java-sdk/io/dapr/client/DaprClient.html):
     ```java
     DaprClient client = (new DaprClientBuilder())
-        .withObjectSerializer(new MySerializer()) // for request/response objects.
+        .withObjectSerializer(new MyObjectSerializer()) // for request/response objects.
-        .withStateSerializer(new MySerializer()) // for state objects.
+        .withStateSerializer(new MyStateSerializer()) // for state objects.
         .build();
     ```
     * When registering an Actor Type:
     ```java
     ActorRuntime.getInstance().registerActor(
       DemoActorImpl.class,
-      new MySerializer(), // for request/response objects.
+      new MyObjectSerializer(), // for request/response objects.
-      new MySerializer()); // for state objects.
+      new MyStateSerializer()); // for state objects.
     ```
-    * When building a new instance of [ActorProxy](https://dapr.github.io/java-sdk/io/dapr/actors/client/ActorProxy.html) to invoke an Actor instance:
+    * When building a new instance of [ActorProxy](https://dapr.github.io/java-sdk/io/dapr/actors/client/ActorProxy.html) to invoke an Actor instance, use the same serializer as when registering the Actor Type:
     ```java
     ActorProxy actor = (new ActorProxyBuilder("DemoActor"))
-        .withObjectSerializer(new MySerializer()) // for request/response objects.
+        .withObjectSerializer(new MyObjectSerializer()) // for request/response objects.
         .build();
     ```